Hezbollah condemns Obama's call for terrorist designation

-BEIRUT Lebanon's Hezbollah condemned on Friday a call by U.S. President Barack Obama for the militant Shi'ite group to be designated a terrorist organisation following a bomb attack on Israeli tourists in Bulgaria last year.
+BEIRUT Lebanon's Hezbollah condemned on Friday a call by President Barack Obama for the militant Shi'ite group to be designated a terrorist organization following a bomb attack on Israeli tourists in Bulgaria last year.

 The European Union has so far resisted U.S. and Israeli pressure to blacklist Hezbollah, but those demands are likely to increase after a court in Cyprus convicted a Hezbollah member on Thursday of plotting against Israeli interests on the island.